Skip to main content

 # Stop the teslamate container to avoid write conflicts

-docker-compose stop teslamate
+docker compose stop teslamate

-# Drop existing data and reinitialize
+# Drop existing data and reinitialize (Don't forget to replace first teslamate if using different TM_DB_USER)

-docker-compose exec -T database psql -U teslamate << .
+docker compose exec -T database psql -U teslamate teslamate << .

 drop schema public cascade;